Debt/Income Ratio

 Guidelines Only

-Don't forget these are just guidelines.
-We will be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how large a mortgage loan you can afford.

-At Harbor View Lending* a DBA of Megastar Financial, we answer questions about qualifying all the time.
-Call us: (207) 571-8034.
+Harbor View Lending* a DBA of Megastar Financial can answer questions about these ratios and many others.
+Give us a call: (207) 571-8034.